EDIpack/EDIpack-conda/README.md

-# edipy-conda
+# ediack-conda

-mkdir test
-conda build recipe -c conda-forge --output-folder ./test conda activate $(some environment) conda install --use-local ./linux-64/edipack*
+this builds and uploads to anaconda.org the edipack package

-then test with
+install with

-python3
-import edipy2
+conda install -c edipack -c conda-forge edipack2